-This course provides an in-depth study of the back, thorax, abdomen, anterior thoracolumbar spine, anterior cervical spine, shoulder, arm, forearm, and hand.
-Also discussed are the anatomy of the facial, TMJ structures, and the genitourinary system in an appropriate context for a physical therapist.
+This course provides an in-depth study of the spine, back, neck, thorax, abdomen, pelvis, shoulder, arm, elbow, forearm, wrist and hand.
+Also discussed are the anatomy of the face and temporomandibular joint.

 6601 Musculoskeletal Physical Therapy I - Lower Member